HOW WE BEGAN

 We started work on this documentary about six years ago with the filming of the graceful dance of a tiny girl, four years old at the time, called la Triana.
 Since then, for financial reasons we have been proceeding slowly - slowly but steadily.
 Any time we get money, we shoot; when we don't have money, we stop shooting and start looking for money!

-We have now gotten about three quarters of the way through principal photography.
-We have shot seven professional singers, two guitar soloists, and two internationally touring dancers plus many community performers and several very informative interviews with extremely knowledgeable people.
+We have now gotten more than three quarters of the way through principal photography.
+We have shot eight professional singers, three guitar soloists, and two internationally touring dancers plus many community performers and several very informative interviews with extremely knowledgeable people.

 The performances we have shot include some of the best stars of traditional flamenco - because traditional flamenco is what interests us in this documentary: dancer Antonio el Pipa, singer-cantaor the late Manuel Agujetas (often simply called Agujetas), guitarist Diego del Morao, dancer María del Mar Moreno, singer-cantaora la Macanita, and many others including our associate director Antonio de la Malena.

 In September of 2017, supported by a new grant from MAW (Media Art Works), we continued shooting.
 For one important scene, guitarist Niño Jero el Periquín played us a solo.
 In addition, we shot the singer/cantaora Tía Juana la del Pipa - a woman with a wonderful, rich voice and a very strong presentation.
 She sang in an old-style farm workers quarters, while her companions beat out the rhythm, the compás, on a table top.
 The location was lent to us by the Bodega Gonzalez-Byass, maker of fino (and other) wine, a specialty of Jerez. ¡Olé Gonzalez Byass!